-Els are defined by NAEP as students "who are in the process of acquiring English language skills and knowledge" (NCES, 2019b).
-These students have not yet reached state-established standards for gradelevel English proficiency and so are at the beginning or intermediate phases of acquiring English.
+ELs are defined by NAEP as students "who are in the process of acquiring English language skills and knowledge" (NCES, 2019b).
+These students have not yet reached state-established standards for grade-level English proficiency and so are at the beginning or intermediate phases of acquiring English.
 In the prior NAEP reporting system, students were designated either as not English learners or English learners at the time of the assessment.
-The results for students who had been classified as Els but who were no longer classified as such were reported along with students who had never been identified as Els; thus, there was no way to disaggregate data to observe or track the successes and increases in achievement of former Els.
+The results for students who had been classified as ELs but who were no longer classified as such were reported along with students who had never been identified as ELs; thus, there was no way to disaggregate data to observe or track the successes and increases in achievement of former ELs.

-The 2026 NAEP Reading Framework Update expands reporting categories in order to present data that is more attuned to the complex composition of today's student populations and, thus, more informative for states and school communities (Durán, 2006; Hopkins et al., 2013; Governing Board, 2014; Kieffer & Thompson, 2018).
-In keeping with the latest research and current requirements for state-level reporting under the Elementary and Secondary Education Act (ESEA), Section 3121(a), the reporting system outlined in the 2026 NAEP Reading Framework disaggregates scores by three English proficiency categories for which school systems that participate in NAEP already collect data:
+The 2026 NAEP Reading Framework Update expands reporting categories in order to present data that is more attuned to the complex composition of today's student populations, and, thus, more informative for states and school communities (Durán, 2006; Hopkins, et al., 2013; Governing Board, 2014; Kieffer & Thompson, 2018).
+In keeping with the latest research and current requirements for state-level reporting under ESEA, Section 3121(a), the reporting system outlined in the 2026 NAEP Reading Framework disaggregates scores by three English proficiency categories for which school systems that participate in NAEP already collect data: